Rehnyk/shopping-list-project/README.md

 ### Running the application locally

-The application utilizes Docker for local deployment.Follow these steps:
+The application utilizes Docker for local deployment.
+Follow these steps:

 1. Build the Docker image and start the container: `docker-compose up --build`.
 2. Access the application in your web browser: [http://localhost:7777](http://localhost:7777).